cypress-io/cypress-documentation/source/api/events/all-events.md

 - Listen for `alert` or `confirm` calls and change the behavior
 - Listen for `page:start` events and modify the `window` before any of your app code runs between page transitions
-- Listen for `command:retry` events to understand why Cypress is internally retrying for debugging purposes
+- Listen for `internal:commandRetry` events to understand why Cypress is internally retrying for debugging purposes
 - Modify how Cypress preprocesses your spec files
 - Modify browser launch arguments